Limb

 Understanding Frozen Shoulder: Causes and Symptoms

-If you’ve been struggling with shoulder stiffness or limited motion, understanding frozen shoulder causes and symptoms is the first step toward recovery.
-This common condition can affect anyone, especially middle-aged adults, leading to pain, discomfort, and restricted movement.
+If you’ve been struggling with shoulder stiffness or reduced range of motion, understanding the causes and symptoms of frozen shoulder is the first step toward effective treatment and recovery.

 Causes of Frozen Shoulder